abhigupta/drupal-watchdog-rss/README.txt

 It currently provides a single feed with all the Watchdog Entries.

-The Feed is available publically, but it is protected by creating a unique URL to your websites feed.
-Don't share this URL with others as it may compromise the security of your system.
+The Feed is protected using 2 methonds:

+1) Creating a unique URL to your websites feed.
 You can also reset the feed URL from settings page.

+2) HTTP Authentication.
+Accessing the feed requires HTTP Authentication.
+   The authentication is linked to the user accounts in Drupal.
+There is a new permission "Access Watchdog RSS Feed" that can be assigned to a new user.

 Installation
 ------------------------------------------------------------------------------